wanjee/ShuweeAdminBundle/doc/configuration.md

 In certain cases, you would like to change certain values of a form being rendered.
 For instance adding default values from cookie, session and/or Request.

-The following callback(s) are triggerd:
+The following callback(s) are triggered:

 * preCreateFormRender: before the CreateEntity form is rendered (right before calling createView)